 HIV is just 3 letters, it’s not a sentence.

-The team are already underway with their global roll-out plan for the HIV test kit, with several more countries scheduled over the next couple of years.
+The team is already underway with their global roll-out plan for the HIV test kit, with several more countries scheduled over the next couple of years.

 BioSURE is led by Brigette Bard and has a small, agile team, but 37 million people in the world have HIV with an estimated 30% being undiagnosed.
 The fact that HIV doesn’t show any symptoms until it is advanced, coupled with the stigma factor, means the challenge in reaching and communicating with these people is huge.

-That’s just the tip of the iceberg – globally, and especially in emerging markets, BioSURE has had to build strong partnerships with like-minded organisations.
-Their goal is that they can create synergies and networks that normalise and drive the conversation; a vital part in getting people to use the HIV test kit and in ‘delivering the first 90’.
+That’s just the tip of the iceberg – globally, and especially in emerging markets, BioSURE has had to build strong partnerships with like-minded organizations.
+Their goal is that they can create synergies and networks that normalize and drive the conversation; a vital part in getting people to use the HIV test kit and in ‘delivering the first 90’.